Hamish-Leahy/IonXe/docs/legacy/console/Help from ETC Technical Services.md

 - Console model and serial number (located on the back panel).
 - Dimmer manufacturer and installation type.
-- Other components in your system (Paradigm\u00ae, other control devices,
+- Other components in your system (Paradigm®, other control devices,